- ABOUT ME

 Currently I work with Couples & Induviduals.
-I am a counsellor in Cruse Bereavement Care.
-I also have gained a vast range of experience in working with Mental health issues through my previous placement within a GP surgery.
-I also trained with relate to work with Couples.
+I am a counsellor within Reate N I and Cruse Bereavement Care.
+I also have gained a vast range of experience in working with Mental health issues through my previous role as a Counsellor within a G.P. service.

 My interest in counselling arose from my own personal past experiences, these experiences helped me to see how beneficial counselling can be.
 I know it can be difficult in taking the first step to try counselling but my aim is to offer you a safe, trusting, supportive environment.